 Master of Business Administration Course Descriptions

-MBA 614 Leadership II: Managing and Leading People
+MBA 614 - LEADERSHIP II: Managing and Leading People (3 credits)

-MBA 622: Critical Thinking, Reasoning & Analysis I: Fundamental Concepts & Approaches to Decision Making
+MBA 622 - CRITICAL THINKING, REASONING & ANALYSIS I: Fundamental Concepts & Approaches to Decision Making (3 credits)

 This course is designed to raise the critical thinking skills of the student.
 Emphasis is placed on developing the skills to identify problems, evaluate alternative actions, and to justify and defend decisions.
 The goal is for each student to develop the ability to apply thinking and reasoning skills to business decisions and to develop the skills to influence others.

-MBA 624: Critical Thinking, Reasoning & Analysis II: Process Improvement for Managers
+MBA 624 - CRITICAL THINKING, REASONING & ANALYSIS II: Process Improvement for Managers (3 credits)

 This course exposes the student to problem-solving philosophies including Lean Thinking, Six Sigma, and Theory of Constraints.
 The module includes several team-based, business simulations and exercises where students are given the opportunity to implement their problem-solving and critical thinking learnings in a dynamic and complex business environment.

-MBA 634: Measurement II: Corporate Financial Decision Making
+MBA 634 - MEASUREMENT II: Corporate Financial Decision Making (3 credits)

-MBA 644: External Environment: Global Markets, Policy and Regulation
+MBA 644 - EXTERNAL ENVIRONMENT: Global Markets, Policy and Regulation (3 credits)

 Building on the overarching principle that management decisions and actions are impacted by conditions in which a manager is operating, this course focuses on the macro setting external to the firm.
 In addition to the traditional economic focus of macroeconomics, regulation, international trade and finance, and public policy issues, the module incorporates a study of the definition, scope, and dimensions of national culture.
 Throughout the module, emphasis is on integrating an understanding of how the external environment sets the context for leadership, strategy, and managerial effectiveness.

-MBA 654: Satisfying Customers II: Strategy & Marketing Practicum
+MBA 654 - SATISFYING CUSTOMERS II: Strategy & Marketing Practicum (3 credits)

 Building on the Satisfying Customers and Measurement Modules, this course develops the student's ability to anticipate, evaluate, and respond to shareholder expectations using strategy and measurement concepts.
-This requires the student to develop the ability to simultaneously evaluate and manage the organizations internal and external environment.
-Skills to satisfy shareholders include: articulating vision, choosing boundaries and lines-of-business, and identifying and managing capabilities/resources across multiple lines-of business.
-The integration of concepts of free cash flow projection and company valuation explores how strategy drives these measures, which in turn drive value back to the shareholder.
+This requires the student to develop the ability to simultaneously evaluate and manage the organization's internal and external environment.
+Skills to satisfy shareholders include: articulating vision, choosing boundaries and lines-of-business, and identifying and managing capabilities/resources across multiple lines-of-business.
+The integration of the concepts of free cash flow projection and company valuation explores how strategy drives these measures, which in turn drive value back to the shareholder.

-MBA 676: Integration & Implementation: Critical Case Applications
+MBA 676 - INTEGRATION & IMPLEMENTATION: Critical Case Applications (3 credits)

-This capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
-Students will be able to see how they perform in a rapidly changing organizational environment where they make true to life decisions and quickly see the results of those decisions.
-A comprehensive system is used so that students can see and understand the strong intended and unintended interplay of their actions among the various functional areas.
-This course brings students together for an opportunity to learn and work with one another in a complex and dynamic organizational environment.
+The five-day capstone learning event provides the opportunity for students to integrate and apply all of the knowledge and skills acquired throughout their MBA program.
+Students will be able to see how they perform in a fast-paced, quickchanging business environment where they make true to life decisions and quickly see the results for those decisions.
+A comprehensive balanced scorecard measurement system is used so that students can see and understand the strong intended and unintended interplay of their actions among the various functional areas.
+Students will be placed in teams of approximately 15 members with each member taking on a specific role.
+This course brings students from all DeVos programs and locations together for an opportunity to learn and work with one another in this complex and dynamic business simulation.